dmatsanganis/Realistic_Medieval_Simulation_Game_in_Unity/README.md

 You can find further information regarding the development of this project under the project's documentation file - see the [Documentation.pdf](https://github.com/dimitrismatsanganis/3D_Medieval_Game/files/6615718/Documentation.pdf) for details.

+## Presentation

+You can take a look at our Presentation file, in order to see the main content of our game - follow the link for more [Presentation.pdf](https://github.com/dimitrismatsanganis/3D_Medieval_Game/files/6615753/Presentation.pdf)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details